Skip to main content

 Return of deposits

-At the end of a tenancy the landlord/agent should return the deposit to the tenant less any allowable deductions (for example to cover unpaid rent or damage).
+At the end of a tenancy the landlord or letting agent should return the deposit to the tenant less any deductions.
+For example, deductions to cover unpaid rent or damage.

 Help with housing costs